hwang595/ATOMO/README.md

 # Atomo: Communication-efficient Learning via Atomic Sparsification
 This repository contains source code for Atomo, a general framework for atomic sparsification of stochastic gradients.
-Please check [https://arxiv.org/abs/1806.04090](https://arxiv.org/abs/1806.04090) for detailed information about this project.
+Please check [the full paper](http://papers.nips.cc/paper/8191-atomo-communication-efficient-learning-via-atomic-sparsification) for detailed information about this project.

 ## Overview:
 ATOMO is a general framework for atomic sparsification of stochastic gradients.
 Given a gradient, an atomic decomposition,